ecrane314/fin-fun/README.md

 2025-05-16
 Black Scholes Pricing

-6? inputs and the expected price output for European style options Q] How effective is this with American options?
+Q] How effective is this with American options?
 What adaptations are needed if any?
+6? inputs and the expected price output for European style options.
+These inputs are:

+Inputs
+  Ticker list
+  API Key

+Current price of the underlying asset (S), the strike price of the option (K), the time until expiration (T), the risk-free interest rate (r), the volatility of the underlying asset (σ), and the dividend yield (q).

 Frequency: Every 5?